Three times a week, we do our podcast, Verdict with Ted Cruz.

 And when you first heard of the leaks and first saw the leaks, what was your initial reaction to this?

-And just rumored.
+And just rumor.

 That doesn't happen.

-And in fact, President Biden at the time, Vice President Biden rather, said, Well, this is strange.
+And in fact, President Biden at the time, Vice President Biden rather, said, well, this is strange.

 Why the heck are you guys including this?